ApptivaAG/bones-gulp-docker-starter-kit/README.md

 # A WordPress Starter Kit for Bones with Gulp and Docker

 Getting everything setup can be a real hassle.
-With this repo you have a complete development environment setup with one single command!
+With this repo you have a complete development environment setup with one single command and you don't pollute your system with a local Wordpress and MySQL installation.

 ## INSTALLATION

 1. Install Docker
-1. Clone this repo (init or replace the git submodule `src`)
+1. Clone this repo
 1. `docker-compose up` in the root of the cloned repo.
 1. Open `localhost:80` in your browser.
 1. Follow the process to setup WordPress.